Instagram/IGListKit/Guides/Modeling and Binding.md

 ## Getting Started

 You can follow along and build the example in this guide.
-First, you must download [this starter project](TODO).
-Open **ModelingAndBinding.xcworkspace** since the base project is setup with CocoaPods with `IGListKit` already added as a dependency.
+First, you must download [this starter project](https://github.com/rnystrom/IGListKit-Binding-Guide).
+Open **ModelingAndBinding-Starter/ModelingAndBinding.xcworkspace** since the base project is setup with CocoaPods with `IGListKit` already added as a dependency.

 Take a look at the following Instagram-inspired list element design: